-Copper compression gloves can also help reduce swelling, stabilize muscle tissue, and obviously reduce pain.
+Copper compression gloves can also help reduce swelling, stabilize muscle tissue, and reduce pain.

-Since the gloves are machine wash and air dry, they can be used over and over again, which makes them much more beneficial when compared with disposable gloves.
+The gloves can be machine washed and air dried.
+This means they can be used over and over again, which makes them much more efficient when compared to disposable gloves.

-Our gloves have also been tested by the American Association of Textile Chemists and Colorists (AATCC) with a series of viruses, which resulted in an impressive 99.9% antimicrobial protection.
+Our gloves have also been tested by the American Association of Textile Chemists and Colorists (AATCC) against a series of viruses, which resulted in an impressive 99.9% antimicrobial protection.

 More Interesting Facts About Copper